taraqfarhan/ggl/README.md

 3. windows: C:\Users\YourUserName\AppData\Local\Google\Chrome\User Data\
 ```

 Inspect the Directory.
 Match the folder name with the corresponding Chrome profile.
+Directories might be hidden, if you don't find the directories then google `how to see hidden file and directories for your OS`.
+For mac its `CMD + SHIFT + .`

 ```
 1. Default: The main profile.
 2. Profile 1, Profile 2, ...
 Profile <some number> : Additional profiles.
 ```

-# Caveats (Only for Windows)
+# Caveats (Only on Windows)

 - In **Windows** you can use `ggl` for Google Chrome Profiles only (not for Chromium and Brave)
 - In **Windows** while prompting to send email if you use quotes in subject (after --sub) or text (at the end) you might face problems